ammo414/PoliticalCoding/README.md

 Uses Airflow to load data daily into a PostGreSQL database (SQL connection is still a to-do).

-EDIT: Because my Perignon trial expired, this project is on hold.
+~~EDIT: Because my Perignon trial expired, this project is on hold.~~

+Currently using an ad hoc Google News RSS to scrape political media data.
+After establishing a MVP, I'll work to scrape multiple rss feeds directly from each news source.

+TODO:
+- [ ] Complete HuggingFace integration for classifying data

+- [ ] Add HuggingFace function into airflow

+- [ ] Write unit tests